Monday, April 24

 Within the cold chain industry, there are pioneers who are innovating in human capital development, cost-savings, and time-savings.
 The presenters for these sessions are IARW warehouse members, like you, who have made an impact on the industry through their innovations.
 Hear about their perspectives during “Cool Pioneers.”
-You’ll have the opportunity to listen to two of these 30-minute presentations.

 - Talent (human capital development)